 When appropriate, people's families were involved in discussions about developing their care plans, which were centred on the person as an individual.
 We saw that people's care plans contained detailed information about their life history to assist staff in understanding their background and what might be important to them.
 Staff used the information contained in people's care plans to ensure they were aware of people's needs and their likes and dislikes.
-One member of staff told us they found the care plans useful in "helping me to understand how to support people".
+The registered manager told us, "People in the home can access their care plans.
+Some like to be involved in their care and take their care plans into their care review.
+They are really proud of them".

 People were encouraged to be as independent as possible.
-One person told us staff, "Help me shave and help me bath.
-They dry my back and I dry the rest".
-Other examples of people being encouraged to be independent included domestic tasks such as taking their crockery to the kitchen after lunch or putting their rubbish in the waste bin.
+One person told us "I am able to go out on my own.
+I get the number two bus to Shanklin".
+Another person described how they had been out that morning on their own to the pier to photograph the boats.
+We observed a member of staff supporting a person to make their own sandwich.
+Other examples of people being encouraged to be independent included domestic tasks such as taking their crockery to the sink after lunch or doing their own washing.
 Staff praised people's efforts and we saw their faces which reflected a sense of achievement.